ramonmhung/PyBer_Analysis-/README.md

 ![Alt Text](https://github.com/ramonmhung/PyBer_Analysis-/blob/main/PYBER%20ANALYSIS%20/DATA%20FRAME.png)

 - The summary indicates that Urban city type has significantly more drivers than total rides.
 This has some impact on the average fare per ride and the average fare per driver.
-Urban drivers performed with lowest average fare per rider and earn less than other city types drivers.
+Urban drivers performed with the lowest average fare per drider and earn less than other city types drivers.
 The ratio of total rides to total is drivers is similar for Suburban and Rural cities.
 Rural city type had the highest average fare per driver.

 ### Total fare by city type